siva010928/multi-chat-mcp-server/README.md

 * Extend support for **Slack**, **Microsoft Teams**, or **custom messaging platforms**
 * Build your own custom AI workflows on top of MCP
-* Add tools that interface with your organization's infrastructure (e.g., Jira, GitHub, AWS)

 ## 🧩 Google Chat MCP Server – Real-world Usage Showcase